Sife-ops/dmenu_bw/README.md

 [configuration/copyCmds](#copyCmds).

 ### Creating Vault Items
 Select `create` from the main list.
+Passwords are automatically generated using a custom command.
+See [configuration/passwordGenCmd](#passwordGenCmd).

 ### Editing Vault Items
 Select an item from the main list and select `edit`.
 See